Build a Virtual Disk Image¶

 interface

-: mandatory interface ID for the VM’s network interface.driver
+: Mandatory interface ID for the VM’s network interface.driver

-Specifying Disks and Disk Controllers¶
+Specifying Disks and Disk Controllers

 The vmdisk

-element can be used to customize the disks and disk
+element can be used to customize the disks and disk controllers for

-controllers for the virtual machine.
-This element can be specified multiple
+the virtual machine.
+This element can be specified for each disk or disk

 and ova